phillipivan/sofie-emberplus-connection/README.md

 It has been tested with Lawo Ruby, Lawo R3lay and Lawo MxGUI.

 The current version is very losely based on the original library and Mr Gilles Dufour's rewrites.
 It is however rewritten almost completely from scratch and bears little to no resemblance to earlier libraries.
-This version only has a consumer implementation.

 ## Example usage